Dichochi/EE4114F-Machine-Learning-RMTDIC001-NGMPHI006/README.md

 # EEE4114F Machine Learning Human Activity Recognition RMTDIC001 & NGMPHI006

 ## Description
-This project is centred around the development and design of a human recognition machine learning model.
-Penguin Monitoring system for EEE4113FF 2025.
+This project is centred around the development and design of a human recognition machine learning model for EEE4114F.

-## Structure
-* Mechanical Subsystem: The housing and placement of the hardware components
-* Electrical Subsystem: This is focused on integrating all the hardware components in the system an d communicating with the server.
-* User interface

 ## Installation
 --To be updated--